Virtual Events

 We hope that you will join us for this and future musical journeys, virtual and otherwise.

-This program is currently in production and will be available soon.
-Tickets are $15 per household and will allow you to view the performance on our website until mid-January.
+This program will go on sale Sunday, January 24th.
+Tickets are $15 per household and will allow you to view the performance on our website until March 15.

 Having trouble buying tickets or viewing the video?
 Just let us know and we'll help you out!